JanHerca/urantiapedia/output/wikijs/en/article/Earl_Jabay/God_playing_au_Jabay.md

 God-playing has been the source of many of the major tragedies of history, brought about by men like Napoleon, Hitler, Stalin, and many others.
 But if we could summate the actual damage to humanity due to the God-playing of ordinary individuals like you and me, that sum would far exceed the damage caused by the spectacular examples of recorded history.

 The requirement that we live our lives as Jesus lived his is fraught with danger, particularly if we see ourselves in leadership roles rather than that of humbly serving “as we pass by.”
-Prominent in the article that follows is an extraordinary statement made by Jesus at the time when he was first gathering together those who later became his apostles: “Jesus explained that he had purposely ignored the ‘great men of earth.’” ([UB 141:7.8](/en/The_Urantia_Book/141#p7_8))
+Prominent in the article that follows is an extraordinary statement made by Jesus at the time when he was first gathering together those who later became his apostles: “Jesus explained that he had purposely ignored the ‘great men of earth.’” (<a id="a68_430"></a>[UB 141:7.8](/en/The_Urantia_Book/141#p7_8))

 Apparently the task carried out by Jesus in his revelation, and now to be continued by this new revelation in the Urantia Papers, could be carried out effectively **only by the “ordinary” men and women of Jesus’ day**.
 More and more, it is beginning to appear also that this new revelation can only be made effective through the actual lives lived by the modern equivalent of the same kind of “ordinary” folk.